Effective counting on translation surfaces: Introduction

 \begin{theorem} For any locus $(\cL, \mu)$ there is a constant $\kappa>0$ such that for any configuration $\cC$ there is a constant $c>0$ such that for any $\varphi_1<\varphi_2$ with $\varphi_2 - \varphi_1 \leq 2\pi$, for $\mu$-a.e. $\su$ we have \eq{eq: what we prove main}{ N^{\cC}(T,\su,\varphi_1,\varphi_2)=\frac{c}{2} (\varphi_2-\varphi_1) T^2+O_{\su,\varphi_2-\varphi_1}\left(T^{2(1-\kappa)}\right). } \end{theorem}

 Here, in the basic case that $\cL = \cH$ is a stratum and $\cC$ is one saddle connection (i.e. $V^\cC(\su) = V(\su)$), the constant $c$ is the Siegel-Veech constant of \cite{veech} (this is the reason for the denominator 2 appearing in \equ{eq: what we prove main}).
-As we shall see below, $\kappa$ can be estimated explicitly in terms of the size of the spectral gap in the unitary representation of $G$ in $L^2(\cL)$; in fact our proof shows that it can be taken to be $\frac{\lambda}{5.5+5.5\lambda}$ for any $\lambda $ smaller than the size of the gap.
+As we shall see below, $\kappa$ can be estimated explicitly in terms of the size of the spectral gap in the unitary representation of $G$ in $L^2(\cL)$.

 We have chosen to normalize our power savings exponent $\kappa$ so that the error is written in the form $2(1-\kappa)$ rather than $2-\kappa$, that is to estimate the error as a power of the area growth, in order to permit easier comparisons with other bounds appearing in the literature on related problems.
 Note that in \equ{eq: what we prove main}, the dependence of the implicit constant in the $O$-notation on $\su$ is unavoidable given the existence of surfaces with different quadratic growth coefficients.